Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 This code is declaring a `compute(my_values)` function that works on any Collection, but if you don't want to provide the data to operate on it, you can just call `compute` and it will use the default value.
 But the default value is an array literal, so any Collection that *also* conforms to [ArrayLiteralConvertible](https://swiftdoc.org/v3.0/protocol/arrayliteralconvertible/) can use this.
 Also [the integer literals are overloadable](https://swiftdoc.org/v3.0/protocol/integerliteralconvertible/) so this is [actually a combinatoric type inferrence nightmare](https://stackoverflow.com/questions/29707622/swift-compiler-error-expression-too-complex-on-a-string-concatenation), but that's just how Swift rolls.

 The crux of the issue is that not all Collections conform to ArrayLiteralConvertible, so this default isn't universally applicable.
-The compiler understandably and conservatively says "no" to this, but, that was only the a brief weakening of the Swift team's hypnotic trance, so this proposal just says "actually yes".
+The compiler understandably and conservatively says "no" to this, but, that was only a brief weakening of the Swift team's hypnotic trance, so this proposal just says "actually yes".
 The interpretation of this is conceptually simple: if you don't provide this argument, then it's "as if" you explicitly wrote out the default expression, and the compiler infers the code like normal from there.

 They demonstrate this with a "real" example of: